What is HR data analytics and how can it help businesses of any size improve decisions and make better predictions for planning?

 Workforce Analytics

 Workforce analytics encompasses all company human resources.
 This includes permanent, contractual, remote, on-site, consultants, freelancers, side-hustlers, or any hired by the company in a working capacity.
-Furthermore, workforce analytics deals with workforce data, such as employee experience and skills, employee performance, and internal mobility.
-The results of workforce analytics tell employers when to hire new talents and where to apply automation.
+Furthermore, workforce analytics deals with employee data, such as employee experience and skills, employee performance, and internal mobility.
+The results of workforce analytics tell employers how to refine the hiring process and where to apply automation.
 In some cases, it can also give insight into the possibility of integrating AI to replace employee roles.

 What are the levels of HR data analytics?

-Data has to go through four (4) levels of HR analytics to maximize its use for the business.
-HR analytics’s four levels or stages are descriptive, diagnostic, predictive, and prescriptive.
+Data has to go through four (4) levels of HR analytics for businesses to maximize its use.
+As such, HR data analysis involves descriptive, diagnostic, predictive, and prescriptive processes.

 Descriptive HR Analytics